touchHLE/touchHLE/README.md

 Due to license compatibility concerns, binaries are under the GNU General Public License version 3 or later.

-For a best effort listing of all licenses of dependencies, build touchHLE and pass the `--copyright` flag when running it.
+For a best effort listing of all licenses of dependencies, build touchHLE and pass the `--copyright` flag when running it, or click the “Copyright info” button in the app picker.

 Please note that different licensing terms apply to the bundled dynamic libraries (in `touchHLE_dylibs/`) and fonts (in `touchHLE_fonts/`).
 Please consult the respective directories for more information.